 The Division has a highly interactive basic/clinical/translational research program with > $5 million in federal research support this year.
 Our research laboratories are located in the Clinical and Translational Research Building.
 We have over 20,000 square feet of contiguous, open-concept laboratory space and state-of-the-art equipment.
 We also interact closely with industry and have an outstanding group of clinical trials coordinators, and an active clinical trials research program.
 Our objectives are to enhance our understanding concerning these complex diseases with an ultimate goal of developing new therapeutic interventions.

-Dr. Tom Abell is a world leader in device development/testing related to modulation of GI motility.
-Dr. Tad Dryden has received three Coulter awards over the past two years and filed four patents for new endoscopic devices ranging from novel snares to foreign body retrievers.
-GI faculty interact closely with our Department of Bioengineering, with some faculty having joint appointments or shared graduate students.
+Dr. Thomas Abell is a world leader in device development/testing related to modulation of GI motility.
+Dr. Gerald Dryden has received three Coulter Awards over the past two years and filed four patents for new endoscopic devices ranging from novel snares to foreign body retrievers.
+GI faculty interact closely with our Bioengineering Department, with some faculty having joint appointments or shared graduate students.

-Dr. Ashutosh Barve, Dr. Shirish Barve, Dr. Gerald Dryden, and Dr. Kristine Krueger are our experts in gastrointestinal cancer.
+Drs.
+Ashutosh Barve, Shirish Barve, Gerald Dryden, and Kristine Krueger are our experts in gastrointestinal cancer.
 We have animal models for many types of cancer.
-Dr. Ashutosh Barve conducts trials and directs a Hepatocellular Carcinoma clinic at both the Veterans Affairs Medical Center and the KentuckyOne Health Network.
+Dr. Ashutosh Barve conducts trials and directs a Hepatocellular Carcinoma clinic at both the Robley Rex Veterans Affairs Medical Center and the KentuckyOne Health Network.